rmunroe/appian-spear-power-tools/README.md

 ## SPT_Object_ToMap

-Converts the given object (Map, Dictionary, or CDT) to a Map, including Lists and nested objects (unlike the `cast()` function).
+Converts the given object (Map, Dictionary, or CDT) to a Map, including nested objects (unlike the `cast()` function).
+Lists of objects are supported as well.
 If the passed in value is not a Map, Dictionary, or CDT (or a List of them) an error is thrown.

 | Parameter | Description                    |
 | --------- | ------------------------------ |
 | object    | The object to convert to a Map |

 This function can be used to store any dynamic data structure into a Process Variable as a Map.
-When used in conjunction with `a!fromJson()` it can store the result of a REST service call as a PV without any additional data massaging (see example 2).
+When used in conjunction with `a!fromJson()` it can store the result of a REST service call as a Process Variable without any additional data massaging (see [Example 2]()).

 #### Example 1 - Convert a Dictionary (with nested Dictionaries) to a Map
 ```REXX